 An appropriate level of management should openly promote accounting policies and procedures to emphasize their importance and authority.
-The documentation of accounting policies and procedures should be evaluated annually and updated periodically, no less than once every three years, according to a predetermined schedule.
+The documentation of financial and accounting policies and procedures should be evaluated annually and updated periodically, at least every three years, according to a predetermined schedule.
 Changes in policies and procedures that occur between these periodic reviews should be updated in the documentation promptly as they occur.
 Governments should also update any related internal control documentation associated with the updated policy and procedure.
 For example, if a procedure related to cash disbursements is changed, the internal control documentation for cash disbursement should be updated accordingly.
-An employee who is knowledgeable about and has the responsibility for oversight of the government’s procedures and internal controls should be assigned the duty of overseeing this process.
-Management is responsible for ensuring that this duty is performed consistently, and an audit committee or governing body should oversee management’s administration of the government’s internal control system.
+An employee who is knowledgeable about and has the responsibility for oversight of the government’s procedures and internal controls should be assigned the duty of overseeing this process.1 Management is responsible for ensuring that this duty is performed consistently, and an audit committee or governing body should oversee management’s administration of the government’s internal control system.

-- Board approval date: Saturday, March 31, 2007
+- Board approval date: Friday, October 1, 2021